Danchouvzv/Delai/README.md

 The project uses Husky to enforce code quality checks before commits:

 1. Before each commit, the pre-commit hook will:
-   - Run ESLint to check for code issues (`npm run lint`)
+   - Check code formatting with Prettier (`npm run format:check`)
-   - Run Prettier to verify code formatting (`npm run format:check`)
+   - (Linting is temporarily disabled due to existing errors)

-2. If any issues are found, the commit will be rejected with appropriate error messages.
+2. If any formatting issues are found, the commit will be rejected with appropriate error messages.

 3. Fix the issues and try committing again.